 We never meet the real Madeleine at all in the movie, so like Scottie, we only get to see an idealized fantasy.
 Madeleine as played by Judy is elegant, regal, and refined.
 She’s alluring and sensual without being licentious or otherwise undignified.
-She’s mysterious and worthy of examination.
-She’s a unique mixture of the distant femme fatale and the adorable damsel in distress.
-In short, she’s the ultimate dream girl for most men.
+She’s mysterious and worthy of examination, especially to a detective.
+She’s a unique mixture of the distant femme fatale as well as the adorable damsel in distress.
+In short, Madeleine is the ultimate dream girl for most men.

 Where Scottie is in many ways the everyman for male viewers to project their experiences onto, and Judy fulfills the same role for women, I believe Madeleine is more of a larger than life metaphor.
 She is the fantasy of sex and fulfillment which our modern society bombards us with 24/7.
-This image is fed to us through advertisements, Zappa’s love songs and romantic films which give people the wrong expectations of what courtship is like.
-Women are told they’re not beautiful unless they buy XYZ beauty product or ABC designer dress.
-Men are told the reason they’re having problems getting women is that they don’t drive the right car or drink the right beer, and if they just buy that one more product suddenly they’ll be irresistible.
-It’s these warped expectations of the beholders which exacerbates a lot of the insecurity and dysfunction in society today.
+This image is fed to us through advertisements, melodramatic love songs and romantic films which give people the wrong expectations of what courtship is actually like.
+Women are told they’re not beautiful unless they buy XYZ product or ABC designer dress.
+Men are told the reason they’re having problems getting women is that they don’t drive the right car or drink the right beer, and if they just buy more products, suddenly they’ll be irresistible.
+It’s these warped expectations of the beholders which exacerbate a lot of the insecurity and dysfunction in people today.
 This is represented in the film by Madeleine’s legacy destroying Scottie and Judy’s lives.

 How Much of Madeleine is Real?